Teenagers 'checking mobile phones in night'

 - Digital detox - take a break from devices altogether or set times that you will turn your phone off

-- Switch the habit - in the 90 minutes running up to bedtime, get stuck into a good book, practice meditation or have a relaxing bubble bath
+- Switch the habit - in the 90 minutes running up to bedtime, get stuck into a good book, practise meditation or have a relaxing bubble bath

 - Think.
 If we think about the reasons why we are using mobile devices at night time, we would often think twice